- Duration: 1 day for face-to-face | Total of 6.5 hours over 2 days for Virtual Classroom course

 - Experience level: Advanced

-- Teaching method: Face-to-face classroom with practical exercises
+- Teaching method: Face-to-face OR online via live video, with case studies

 What will you learn on this course?

 This is a pragmatic and practical guide to the process of investigating atypical and out-of-specification results in a GMP-compliant laboratory.

 - What is the difference between Out of Specification, Out of Trend, and Atypical results?

 - How do you systematically investigate Out of Specification results?

 - What is the consequence of not following the prescribed systematic procedure?

 - How do you assign a root cause?

 - You will learn how to plan and undertake an investigation within the constraints of a GMP regulated environment